TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Servmon.md

 ### 1.- Upload nc.exe to the victim machine:

-This is the easiest step, we simply serve `nc.exe` from our attacker machine and download it using `curl`:
+This is the easiest step, we just serve `nc.exe` from our attacker machine and download it using `curl`:

 <br />